Krishna Kant

 N. Udar, K. Kant, R. Viswanathan, D. Cheung, "Characterization

-Proc. of 2007 IEEE International Conference on Ultra-wideband (ICUWB),
+Environments", Proc. of 2007 IEEE International Conference on

 77.